 What are the new lockdown rules on social distancing?

-Where possible, you should stay at least two metres away from others that you do not live with, use a tissue when sneezing and dispose of it safely, cough into the crook of your elbow and wash your hands for at least 20 seconds or use hand sanitiser if washing facilities are not easily available.
+You should use a tissue when sneezing and dispose of it safely, cough into the crook of your elbow and wash your hands for at least 20 seconds or use hand sanitiser if washing facilities are not easily available.

 Meeting other people

-From 13 June, adults who live alone or with children under the age of 18 but no other adult can form a ‘support bubble’ with one other household.
-People within this bubble will be permitted to spend time together inside each others’ homes, that includes overnight stays, without needing to stay two metres apart.
+Adults who live alone, or with children under the age of 18 but no other adult, can form a ‘support bubble’ with one other household.
+People within this bubble will be counted as one household and permitted to spend time together inside and outside each others’ homes, including overnight stays, without needing to stay two metres apart.
 One of the households must be a single adult household, and you should not change or add to your support bubble once it is formed.

 If anyone within your support bubble has coronavirus symptoms, you must all remain at home.
-You will be able to meet outdoors with everyone in your support bubble—as you would people from your own household.
 As this guidance just applies to England you cannot travel to any other part of the UK to form a support bubble.

 Since 13 May, people in England have been allowed to spend time outside for recreation as well as exercise, as long as they maintain social distancing.

-It is still not permitted to stay overnight - campsites and caravan parks are closed and you cannot stay in a holiday or second home.
-There are some exceptions to this rule, such as if you need to travel for work, are attending a funeral or need to leave your residence to avoid harm.
 You should avoid public transport if possible, but if you have to use public transport, the government has released safer travel guidance for passengers.
-From 15 June, anyone using public transport will have to wear a face covering.
+From 15 June, anyone using public transport has had to wear a face covering.

 The government recommends that you wash your hands as soon as you are back indoors, keep at least two metres apart from anyone outside of your household at all times and take hand sanitiser with you when you travel.

 You can exercise as often as you wish.
 Some sporting facilities like tennis courts, basketball courts and golf courses re-opened from 13 May.
-New guidance says you can take part in sporting activities including fishing in groups of up to six people, or with your household, as long as you follow social distancing guidelines.
+New guidance says you can take part in sporting activities including fishing in groups of up to six people, or with two households, as long as you follow social distancing guidelines.
 Indoor facilities like changing rooms should stay closed, but toilets can open.

-You can swim in lakes or the sea and take part in water sports like sailing, surfing and rowing, but public indoor and outdoor swimming pools remain closed.
-Playgrounds, indoor and outdoor gyms and soft play facilities must stay closed.
+You can swim in lakes or the sea and take part in water sports like sailing, surfing and rowing.
 You can take your children with you to exercise, but you are responsible for ensuring they maintain social distancing.

-Currently, some businesses are still required by law to stay closed to the public, including restaurants and cafes (other than for takeaway), pubs, cinemas, nightclubs, salons, libraries and community centres.
+Currently, some businesses are still required by law to stay closed to the public, including nightclubs, casinos, bowling alleys, conference centres and “sexual entertainment venues”.

 You should still work from home if you can.
 Workers who cannot work from home are expected to go to work, avoiding public transport if possible.
 If you have to use public transport, the government has released safer travel guidance for passengers.